adisandro/MMINT/examples/SCICO23/edu.toronto.cs.se.mmint.examples.scico23/SCICO23/README.md

     2. From the palette on the right select `Create basic goal`, click in the diagram background.
     3. Click to select the newly created goal if not already selected, from the properties tab on the bottom insert `G0` in the Id field and `All systems in the warehouse fleet operate safely` in the Description field.
 5. Domain decomposition
-    1. Right-click in the diagram background, select `MMINT > Import Template`, select the template `/GSNTemplates/domain_decomposition.gsn`.
+    1. Right-click in the diagram background, select `MMINT > Import Template`, select the template `/GSNTemplates/FormalStrategies/domain_decomposition.gsn`.
-    2. Click on the goal named `G1`, press delete on your keyboard to delete it, from the palette on the right select `Add supported-by link`, click on the goal named `G0`, click on the strategy named `S1.G1` to connect them.
+    2. Click on the goal named `G1`, press delete on your keyboard to delete it, from the palette on the right select `Create supported-by Link`, click on the goal named `G0`, click on the strategy named `S1.G1` to connect them.
     3. Right-click on any of the imported nodes, select `MMINT > Instantiate Template`.
     4. Insert `FCS,PTS,VSS` as the domain to be decomposed.
     5. Insert `FCS` as the first sub-domain.